MischaU8/yumyum/exercises/modeling-exercise-42_4dMCny6CdaU.md

 the two main faces to create solids
-Boolean Union the solids then use the isopram tool to add an edge extrude the lower face add Phillips to these edges cut holes in the lower corners of the solid
+Boolean Union the solids then use the isopram tool to add an edge extrude the lower face add fillets to these edges cut holes in the lower corners of the solid